 This document lists frequently-asked questions by developers interested in working with Blockstack application and core components.
 If you are new to Blockstack, you should read the general questions first.

-- Who should build on Blockstack?
+- Who should build with the Blockstack Platform?

 - What is a “serverless” app?

 - How does my web app interact with Blockstack?

 - How do I use blockstack.js?